 We could all benefit from the “Slow Swahili” approach.

-Tell me more about Zanzibar
+Tell me more about this guide to Zanzibar

-James Rampton flew Kenya Airways (020 8283 1818, www.kenya-airways.com), which operates daily flights from London-Heathrow to Nairobi with daily connections to Zanzibar.
+For this guide to Zanzibar, James Rampton flew Kenya Airways (020 8283 1818, www.kenya-airways.com), which operates daily flights from London-Heathrow to Nairobi with daily connections to Zanzibar.
 Economy tickets cost from £421pp and Business Class tickets from £2,300pp incl tax.
 British Airways and KLM also fly there.

 Slave Market Museum, Mkunazini Road, Stone Town (+255 24 223 5348).